 Views Wood is a WT access category A high usage site (regularly used at all times of year, more than approx 20 people using one entrance every day).
-It is located next to the Manor Park housing estate on the edge of the town of Uckfield (population: 15,033 in 2021).
+It is located next to the Manor Park housing estate on the edge of the town of Uckfield (population: 14,493).
 The wood is heavily used by local people mainly for dog walking.
 Due to its location and limited parking most visitors arrive on foot.

 There are many paths throughout the wood (totalling 5.6km in length) including a public footpath to Buxted Park.
 There are 6 access points from Manor Park and 2 from Buxted Park, mostly squeeze gaps.
 Due to the soils and terrain some parts of the wood become very muddy during wet weather.
 In response to this approximately 1km of the path network was surfaced in 2011.
-Most of the entrances and signage was upgraded in 2021.
+All of the entrances and signage was upgraded in 2015.
 There is an information board at the main entrance and a waymarked route through the wood which links to Buxted Park and the railway station (responsibility of East Sussex County Council Rights of Way department).

 Views Wood provides a high quality, easily-accessible greenspace for the local population.
 Being ancient semi-natural woodland it is also of high conservation value, providing year-round interest with its displays of spring flowers, varied habitats for birds and insects and autumn colours and fungi.
+Periodically the site has hosted Forest School sessions from the nearby Manor primary school.